Heavy rains: Telangana Chief Secretary directs officials to be on high alert | Science-Environment

 - India

-In the wake of the forecast of heavy rains in some parts of the state, Telangana Chief Secretary Somesh Kumar on Tuesday held a video conference with district collectors and senior officials.
+Following heavy rains in some parts of the state and in the wake of forecast of more downpour, Telangana Chief Secretary Somesh Kumar on Tuesday held a video conference with district collectors and senior officials and asked them to be on alert.

-He mentioned the flow in the Musi river which has resulted in a huge inflow of water into Himayat Sagar and Osman Sagar near here.
-The Managing Director of the Water Board has been asked to work in close coordination with GHMC (Greater Hyderabad Municipal Corporation) and regularly monitor the water flow in these tanks, it said.
+He mentioned about the flow in the Musi river which has resulted in huge inflow of water into Himayat Sagar and Osman Sagar.

+The Managing Director of Water Board has been asked to work in close coordination with GHMC (Greater Hyderabad Municipal Corporation) and regularly monitor the water flow in these tanks, it said.

-Similarly, all the district collectors were told to be vigilant regarding causeways, low-lying areas, and breaches to roads and tanks.
+Similarly all the district collectors were told to be vigilant regarding causeways, low-lying areas, breaches to roads and tanks.

 All officials have to be stationed in their headquarters and any untoward incident has to be brought to the notice immediately for taking necessary action, he said, adding all the line departments should work in close coordination.